goedh452/homebridge-http-sprinkler/README.md

-checkStatus      | No          | Indicator if status should be checked via the API (possible values: once, polling, no; default no) pollingInterval  | No          | If checkStatus is polling, the pollinginterval can be specified in milliseconds (default 3000 (3 seconds)) statusUrl        | No          | URL to check the status via the API; required when checkStatus is once or polling jsonPath         | No          | json Path where the status can be found; required when checkStatus is once or polling onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) httpMethod       | No          | Method for sending requests (default GET)
+checkStatus      | No          | Indicator if status should be checked via the API (possible values: once, polling, no; default no) pollingInterval  | No          | If checkStatus is polling, the pollinginterval can be specified in milliseconds (default 3000 (3 seconds)) statusUrl        | No          | URL to check the status via the API; required when checkStatus is once or polling jsonPath         | No          | JSON Path where the status can be found; required when checkStatus is once or polling onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) httpMethod       | No          | Method for sending requests (default GET)